 Goal

-The WoWS Blitz product team at Wargaming Mobile approached our design team to assist in identifying and rectifying significant UX issues in the alpha version of the game before its global release.
-Through ongoing collaboration, we developed a future- and feature-proof vision for the game UI.
-Additionally, we established the core of the UI design system, designed to seamlessly adapt to screens of any mobile device and accommodate any additional features.
+The WoWS Blitz product team at Wargaming Mobile approached our design team to identify and help to resolve critical UX issues in the alpha version of the game before its global release.
+Together, we created a future-proof vision for the game’s interface, established the foundation of its design system, and ensured the UI could scale across devices and accommodate upcoming features.

 02.